-Eight states, including California and New York, pledged to work together to dramatically multiply the number of zero-emission cars on the nation’s roads by speeding the construction of charging stations and other infrastructure.
+Eight states, among them California and New York, will work together to increase the number of zero-emission vehicles by speeding the construction of charging stations and other infrastructure.

 “The idea is to make it easier for customers to operate and use zero-emission vehicles.
 This in turn will help pave the way for success of the auto industry,” said Mary Nichols, chairman of the California Air Resources Board.